WordFnd.com

 measurably (adverb) to a measurable degree

-(noun) how much there is or how many there are of something that you can quantify Synonyms: quantity, amount
+measure (noun) how much there is or how many there are of something that you can quantify Synonyms: amount, quantity

 (noun) the act or process of assigning numbers to phenomena according to a rule Synonyms: measurement, measuring, mensuration